xenotesting/music-player/README.md

 # music-player
-A really stupid and simple music player I made for school
+A really stupid and simple music player I made for school that *should* be able to run on Netlify